deya-eldeen/blog/_posts/post/2022/2022-03-10-gps-hardware-basics-for-software-engineers.md

 Mobile software developers, whether working on iOS or Android, often use GPS functionality in their apps without fully understanding how GPS works.
 This article is designed to give you a basic understanding of GPS hardware, so you can appreciate the underlying technology and improve your app's location-based features.

+This article is structured as a conversation between an **iOS developer (Alex 👨🏻‍💻)** and an **electrical engineer (Sarah 👩🏼‍💻)**.
+Through their dialogue, we'll explore the fundamentals of GPS technology.

 <!--more-->

 {%